ruptz/Rup-Fishing/README.md

 ## 💡 Credits
 This script is inspired by **[wasabi_fishing](https://github.com/wasabirobby/wasabi_fishing)**, and some of its logic was referenced.
 I highly recommend checking them out!

+## ❓Misc
+Only ox inventory items are provided, if you change them to qb and want to help me out you can submit a PR and I will review it!

 ## 📸 Images
 (I will do this probably 0-0)